Lab: Username enumeration via different responses

 2. In Burp, go to Proxy > HTTP history and find the POST /login request.
 Highlight the value of the username parameter in the request and send it to Burp Intruder.

-3. In Burp Intruder, go to the Positions tab.
-Notice that the username parameter is automatically set as a payload position.
+3. In Burp Intruder, notice that the username parameter is automatically set as a payload position.
 This position is indicated by two § symbols, for example: username=§invalid-username§.
 Leave the password as any static value for now.

-4. Make sure that the Sniper attack type is selected.
+4. Make sure that Sniper attack is selected.

-5. On the Payloads tab, make sure that the Simple list payload type is selected.
+5. In the Payloads side panel, make sure that the Simple list payload type is selected.

-6. Under Payload settings, paste the list of candidate usernames.
+6. Under Payload configuration, paste the list of candidate usernames.
 Finally, click Start attack.
 The attack will start in a new window.

-7. When the attack is finished, on the Results tab, examine the Length column.
+7. When the attack is finished, examine the Length column in the results table.
 You can click on the column header to sort the results.
 Notice that one of the entries is longer than the others.
 Compare the response to this payload with the other responses.
 Notice that other responses contain the message Invalid username, but this response says Incorrect password.
 Make a note of the username in the Payload column.

-8. Close the attack and go back to the Positions tab.
-Click Clear, then change the username parameter to the username you just identified.
+8. Close the attack and go back to the Intruder tab.
+Click Clear §, then change the username parameter to the username you just identified.
 Add a payload position to the password parameter.
 The result should look something like this:

 username=identified-user&password=§invalid-password§

-9. On the Payloads tab, clear the list of usernames and replace it with the list of candidate passwords.
+9. In the Payloads side panel, clear the list of usernames and replace it with the list of candidate passwords.
 Click Start attack.

 10. When the attack is finished, look at the Status column.
 Notice that each request received a response with a 200 status code except for one, which got a 302 response.
 This suggests that the login attempt was successful - make a note of the password in the Payload column.